dell/patches/README.md

 We recommend you use the Minimal distribution.

+### STIGs

+If you need to apply [STIGs](https://public.cyber.mil/stigs/) for your organization Rocky Linux comes with an option in the installer to automatically STIG the operating system.
+See [this official Rocky Linux guide](https://docs.rockylinux.org/books/disa_stig/disa_stig_part1/) for how to create a STIG-hardened Rocky instance automatically.

+**Note** At the time of writing Rocky Linux 9 does not yet have STIGs because RHEL 9 does not yet have STIGs.
+If you need the STIG-hardened version we recommend you use Rocky Linux 8.

 ## System Requirements

 Patches can run on a shoestring server, but the installer will check to make sure you have at least 80GBs of free space during the installation.
 Note: This is not to say that the hard drive should be 80GBs, there must be 80GBs of free space at runtime.

 ## Patches Architecture Overview

+It is not important that you understand this to use Patches, but it is provided here for those who want to understand a bit behind how it works without reading the code.
 Patches consists of the following Podman containers:

-TODO - clarify for less experienced

-- A NodeJS backend for handling all queries
+- A NodeJS backend for handling all queries.
+Anytime Patches has to process requests for a specific patch, look up admin data, etc, NodeJS does the processing.
-- A ReactJS frontend for displaying the frontend
+- A ReactJS frontend for displaying the frontend.
+ReactJS is a JavaScript framework for building web interfaces.
-- An instance of Nginx which proxies connections from users to either the ReactJS frontend server or the backend server dependent on the URI requested
+- An instance of Nginx which proxies connections from users to either the ReactJS frontend server or the backend server dependent on the URI requested.
+When you connect to Patches you first connect to Nginx.
+Nginx then determines what you are asking for specifically and forwards it to either ReactJS or NodeJS.
 - Postgresql stores all metadata for the various patches along with the user statistics of who used what Patches
 - An HTTPD container which hosts the raw Dell Repository Manager repos which OME can leverage